jddunn/restless/README.md

 python cli.py -i /home/ubuntu/restless/restless/data
 ```

 `restless/data/malicious` contains a zipped up known malicious executable you can use for testing (unzip it first, as the scanner only works for EXE files at the moment).
+The password to unzip infected zips is `infected`.

 ### API usage